 Evaluate diversity policies

-The coronavirus pandemic will undoubtedly be the story of 2020 as its implications are felt globally across social, economic, and political realms.
-But the year has also seen tremendous social justice protests not experienced in a generation.
-As firms are often the first contact for a public seeking justice, it is important for law firms to consider what role ( if any) they want to play in vocalising their policies on diversity, equality, and justice.
-Many firms and companies adopted policies that encompass hiring, training, and business practices addressing race, gender, disability, and other differences in the workplace.
+As law firms are often the first contact for a public seeking justice, it is important for law firms to consider what role ( if any) they want to play in vocalising their policies on diversity, equality, and justice.
+Many law firms and companies adopted policies that encompass hiring, training, and business practices addressing race, gender, disability, and other differences in the workplace.

 Leverage eSigning and eFiling practices